erizov/Professor/semester_2/lecture_07_creational_patterns/singleton/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems
 6. Recognize when this pattern is appropriate in system design

 ### Short Description

 A creational design pattern that ensures a class has only one instance and provides global access to that instance.
-Solves problems like database connection management, logging systems, and configuration managers.
+Addresses database connection management, logging systems, and configuration managers.
 Example: A single database connection pool shared across an application to avoid resource exhaustion.
-Works by making the constructor private and providing a static method that returns the same instance.
+Operates by making the constructor private and providing a static method that returns the same instance.

 **Key Characteristics:**
 - **Time Complexity**: Varies